securitytxt/security-txt/draft-foudil-securitytxt.md

 This text file contains multiple directives with different values.
 The "directive" is the first part of a field all the way up to the colon ("Contact:").
-Directives MUST be case-insensitive.
+Directives MUST be case-insensitive (as per section 2.3 of {{!RFC5234}}).
 The "value" comes after the directive ("https://example.com/security").
 A "field" MUST always consist of a directive and a value ("Contact: https://example.com/security").
 A security.txt file can have an unlimited number of fields.
 It is important to note that